fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 1. Open the BankAccount.cs file.

-    Account balances are affected by deposits, withdrawal, and transfers.
+    Account balances are affected by deposits, withdrawals, and transfers.
 The interest rate for an account can also affect the balance.
 You can create methods for each of these these behaviors.
 Once the deposit and withdrawal methods are implemented, the `Balance` property can be converted from an auto-implemented property to a property with a private backing field.
 This ensures that the account balance can only be updated through the methods.

-1. Create a blank code line below the last constructor.
+1. Create a blank code line below the final constructor.

 1. To create a method that deposits money into the account, add the following code: